 Each person who signs the enrolment form accepts legal responsibility for payment of school fees and levies incurred for the entire period of the enrolment of the student.

 Where there is more than one person signing this form:

-A capital levy that applies to each family is determined by the Tasmanian Catholic Education Office and contributes towards assisting with the financing costs of all systemic schools/colleges
+A capital levy that applies to each family is determined by the Tasmanian Catholic Education Office and contributes towards assisting with the financing costs of all our shared funded schools/colleges

 Tuition fees are formulated and designed to be a singular education cost and as inclusive as possible.
 This deliberate approach is aimed to minimise the extent to which additional payments from families are required throughout the year.
-Any additional charges that may be applied would be for activities such as, but not restricted to, interstate or overseas excursions, specific fundraising for charities, student celebration or graduation dinner as well as some of our specific options subjects i.e. VET - Hospitality and Duke of Edinburgh.
+Any additional charges that may be applied would be for activities such as, but not restricted to, interstate or overseas excursions, specific fundraising for charities, student celebration or commencement dinner.

-In cases where a student commences at or leaves the school partway through the year, fees and levies will be pro-rated in accordance with this part.
+In cases where a student commences or leaves the College partway through the year, fees and levies will be pro-rated accordingly.